 Where to Stay for the Best Value

 The Hyatt Regency is an ideal place to watch the flocks of bats head to their evening meal, sitting on the shore of Lady Bird Lake between the City Nature Preserves and the Statesman Bat Observation Center.
 Guests will enjoy very clean, modern rooms with mini-fridges and amenities such as a pool, hot tub, and gym facilities.

-At The Crowne Plaza, there is also free parking, a tennis court, and self-serve laundry.
+At Crowne Plaza Austin, there is also free parking, a tennis court, and self-serve laundry.
 North of the city, near the Highland Mall and at the intersection of I35 and 290, the hotel also offers a shuttle service to the airport as well as the city center for the convenience of its guests.

 Just off I35 to the south of downtown, the Best Western Plus is a newly renovated hotel with a large outdoor pool and guest laundry.
 Guests can also stretch their dollars by taking advantage of the generous complimentary hot breakfast and convenient in-room fridge and microwave.

 The brand new Holiday Inn Austin Airport includes a micro-kitchenette in their spacious and spotless rooms and also provides a shuttle to the city and the nearby airport.

 If you are looking for cheap hotels, there are several budget options for travelers close to the airport, many of which exceed expectations for their price range.
 Nearly all of these lodgings provide free shuttle transportation for guests.
 The Super 8 Austin/Airport South has clean and moderately sized rooms that come with mini-fridges, microwaves, and gift baskets with snacks and water.
 Facilities include a self-service laundry, fitness center, and hot tub.
 Breakfast is included in the price, and you can make Texas-shaped waffles to start your day.